 Pain is a natural sense, and as much as we try to avoid it, it’s also an inevitable part of life.
-When it functions properly, pain allows us to reorient and navigate the world in a more sensible fashion.
-We learn that some things are a bad idea, because the pain outweighs any feasible benefit.
+When it functions properly, pain allows us to reorient and navigate the world more sensible fashion.
+We learn that some things are a bad idea because the pain outweighs any feasible benefit.
 But pain can backfire a little bit, as well.
-An innocuous example is the red pepper, which contains a plant chemical called capsaicin, the cause of “spiciness”.
+An innocuous example is a red pepper, which contains a plant chemical called capsaicin, the cause of “spiciness.”
 Researchers surmise that the reason this chemical was produced was to ward off mammals who might eat the pepper and crush its seeds.
-Yet instead of causing us to shy away, spicy food is inarguably popular all over the world.
+Yet, instead of causing us to shy away, spicy food is inarguably popular all over the world.

 What Causes Chronic Pain?

-Chronic pain is usually caused by a number of factors working together to produce a problem.
+Chronic pain is usually caused by several factors working together to produce a problem.
 The most common factors are:

-Age – an aging body is most at risk for developing chronic pain, as well as more severe pain.
-A number of factors associated with aging, such as poorer healing and circulation, as well as hormonal changes may explain why aging and pain sometimes go hand in hand.
+- Age — An aging body is most at risk for developing chronic pain, as well as more severe pain.
+Several factors associated with aging, such as poorer healing and circulation, as well as hormonal changes, may explain why aging and pain sometimes go hand in hand.

-Lifestyle – many different lifestyle choices account for a higher prevalence of chronic pain, including smoking, drinking, obesity, and sedentary living.
+- Lifestyle — Many different lifestyle choices account for a higher prevalence of chronic pain, including smoking, drinking, obesity, and sedentary living.
 These lifestyle choices place greater strain on the body, either by straining the organs, putting more pressure on the joints, or weakening the muscle that could help take pressure off the joints and spine, both of which are the most common points of chronic pain.
-Malnutrition, or eating food with mostly low nutritional content can also worsen pain.
+Malnutrition or eating food with mostly low nutritional content can also worsen the pain.

-Mental health – episodes of anxiety and depression are associated with higher levels of perceived pain as well as a greater prevalence of chronic pain.
-It seems that pain is more common or appears to be more severe when the mind is struggling with negative thinking, as well.
+- Mental health — Episodes of anxiety and depression are associated with higher levels of perceived pain and a greater prevalence of chronic pain.
+It seems that pain is more common or appears to be more severe when the mind struggles with negative thinking.

 While pain management has been a facet of medicine since time immemorial, it is only with the more recent discovery of genes that scientists have been able to work on identifying the root causes of aberrant forms of pain.
-We have a long way to go before we can eliminate chronic pain but understanding how it develops can help us manage it.
-As of today, most treatment options for chronic pain can be surmised as pharmacological and non-pharmacological.
+We have a long way to go before eliminating chronic pain, but understanding how it develops can help us manage it.
+As of today, most chronic pain treatment options can be surmised as pharmacological and non-pharmacological.
 These include:

 Non-Opioid Over-the-Counter Medication